Overview

 for this library to work correctly:

-// REQUIRED options for Scala 3
+// REQUIRED option for Scala 3

 scalacOptions += "-Yretain-trees"